edizbaha/Memoji-For-Android/README.md

-# Memoji-For-Android
-Unofficial Android app for Memoji
+# Unofficial Android app for Memoji

+This application is just a login UI.
+The application interface is for testing purposes only and is intended to be made into a working application with the support of Android developers on Github.

+Please help develop this project.

+<b>Login UI:</b>